How do I use GitHub Pages?

 Every operating system comes with a command line tool:

 - Windows: Command Prompt can be accessed by pressing the Windows key, typing Command Prompt, and choosing it from the list that appears.
-Note that Windows has its own command conventions differing from Linux and OS X, so the commands below may vary on your machine.
+Note that Windows has its own command conventions differing from Linux and macOS, so the commands below may vary on your machine.

 - OS X: Terminal can be found in Applications > Utilities.